Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Pressing iron

-Sew bias to fabric on one side
+Sew the bias tape to the fabric on one side

 - As you approach the corner, stop sewing, lift the presser foot and remove the fabric.